Secret valleys on these NW Kent walks

 Cliffs were the next item on the agenda so we drove to Birling Gap where the happy ice-cream ensonced throng was beginning to thin and walked a mile or so along the tops of the Seven Sisters and back.
 This was followed by a great dinner at the gorgeous Tiger Inn in East Dean and another walk from the Seaford Head car park down to the Coastguard Cottages (think Atonement and a million photos of the cottages, the beach and the cliffs).
 During this walk a fox crossed our path with a rabbit in its mouth.
 Another rabbit bounded past in the opposite direction.
 By now it was pushing 9pm and crowds were arriving at the car park hoping to see another great aurora.

 Thinking ahead we drove back to SE London via the Ashdown Forest, parked up in darkness at the Piglets car park and made our way to the AA Milne memorial with its great north-facing view.
 By now it was about 10pm.
 Lots of others had the same idea … good humoured groups of people lingered with their phone lights pointing at the ground round every corner.
-Of course there was no aurora borealis, underlining what a one-off even Friday night must have been.
+Of course there was no aurora borealis, underlining what a one-off Friday night had been.
 But we saw a decent starscape, a few satellites, and that was it.
-I was hoping for an owl.
+I was hoping for an owl and the song of a nightingale, but alas …

 Sunday saw a more familiar path taken: the High Elms/Farnborough walk (pictured above).
 Sun-dappled paths, fantastic fresh foliage, an air of bonhomie from fellow walkers – what a difference a spell of sunshine can make.
-This route lacks great views but its far from ordinary given its associations with Darwins and Lubbocks, and star-studded arboreal content – from sequoias to holm oak, beech to corsican pine.
+This route lacks great views but it’s far from ordinary because of its associations with Darwins and Lubbocks, and star-studded arboreal content – from sequoias to holm oak, beech to corsican pine.
 I fiddled with the Merlin app a few times to try to identify warblers and other migrant birds calling from thickets.
 But it didn’t work.
 I guess they were all common whitethroats and blackcaps anyway.
 One highlight was was the clearing in the woods a mile north of the Beeche cafe.
 It was full of bugle and cowslip; dark blue and yellow splashes.
 This season’s bluebells are already largely a memory.
 Here’s a very good blog about High Elms and other places covered on KWNL by Bill Welch.

 Thoughts of spring